 Department of Justice (DOJ)

-Enforce the law and ensure public safety
+Enforces the law and ensures public safety; oversees FBI

 Department of Labor (DOL)

-Manages working conditions, employment, and worker wellbeing
+Manages working conditions, employment and worker wellbeing

 Department of State (DOS)